 Machine Learning - Predicting Housing Prices in Ames, Iowa

 The data was compiled by Dean De Cock and published in Kaggle - Advanced Regression Techniques.
-With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, and 2930 observations / houses, our goal is to predict the sales price for each house evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
-(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.).
+It includes 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, and 2930 observations/houses, our goal is to predict the sales price for each house evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
+(Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)

-Of the 79 explanatory variables, 51 are categorical and 28 are continuous.
-Each predictor variable could be categorized into variables in the following perspectives: lot/land, location, age, appearance, external features, room/bathroom, kitchen, basement, roof, garage, and utilities.
+Of the 79 explanatory variables, we found that 51 are categorical and 28 are continuous.
+We discovered that each predictor variable could be categorized into variables such as lot/land, location, age, appearance, external features, room/bathroom, kitchen, basement, roof, garage, and utilities, etc.

 Discrete variables: quantify the number of items occurring within the house, such as number of rooms, baths, kitchens, parking spots, etc;

 Nominal variables: identify various types of dwellings, garages, materials, and environmental conditions;